Reconstruction of the swampland conjectures with DESI DR1 BAO data

 \textit{Conclusions:} A wealth of observational evidence has confirmed that the Universe is undergoing accelerated expansion, with the cosmological constant $\Lambda$ being one of the simplest explanations for DE.
 However, a significant issue is that the observed energy scale of DE is much smaller than the energy scale predicted by vacuum energy in particle physics \cite{Weinberg:1988cp,Carroll:2000fy,Martin:2012bt}.
 Alternative explanations include models with slowly rolling scalar fields that govern the Universe's late-time accelerated expansion, with quintessence being one such example.

 As part of the ongoing pursuit of a theory of quantum gravity, several swampland conjectures have been proposed within the framework of string phenomenology.
-These conjectures outline criteria that EFTs must meet to be consistent with quantum gravity \cite{Cicoli:2012tz} and some of these conjectures have significant implications for cosmology, such as the swampland criteria examined here.
+These conjectures outline criteria that EFTs must meet to be consistent with quantum gravity \cite{Cicoli:2012tz} and some of these conjectures have significant implications for cosmology, such as the swampland conjecture examined here.

-Using the latest BAO data from the DESI collaboration and model-independent reconstructions of the expansion history of the Universe, in this work we find that particularly the second swampland conjecture $\lambda=\left|\nabla_{\phi} V\right| / V>c \sim \mathcal{O}(1)$ is supported by the data.
-This is in contrast to recent MCMC analyses assuming an exponential potential which found that $\lambda\le 0.6$, thus highlighting the ML techniques can help avoid the theoretical model selection bias.
-Then, future data releases from Stage IV surveys like \textit{Euclid} will help place stringent constraints on the validity of the swampland conjectures.
+Using the latest BAO data from the DESI collaboration and model-independent reconstructions of the expansion history of the Universe, we assess the consistency of our reconstructed SC-related quantities with the swampland conjectures.
+Our results indicate that the second conjecture $\lambda=\left|\nabla_{\phi} V\right| / V>c \sim \mathcal{O}(1)$, aligns with the reconstructed data at low redshifts, as the scalar field kinetic term becomes negative.
+This is in contrast to recent analyses assuming an exponential potential which found that $\lambda\le 0.6$, thus highlighting the ML techniques can help avoid the theoretical model selection bias.
+Then, future data releases from stage IV surveys like \textit{Euclid} will help place stringent constraints on the validity of the swampland conjectures.

-We gratefully acknowledge support from the research project PID2021-123012NB-C43 and the Spanish Research Agency (Agencia Estatal de Investigaci\'on) through the Grant IFT Centro de Excelencia Severo Ochoa No CEX2020-001007-S, funded by MCIN/AEI/10.13039/501100011033.
+We gratefully thank Y.~Akrami and M.~Montero for useful discussions.
+The authors also acknowledge support from the research project PID2021-123012NB-C43 and the Spanish Research Agency (Agencia Estatal de Investigaci\'on) through the Grant IFT Centro de Excelencia Severo Ochoa No CEX2020-001007-S, funded by MCIN/AEI/10.13039/501100011033.

 \textit{Numerical Analysis Files}: The GA codes used by the authors in the analysis of the paper can be found at \href{https://github.com/RubenArjona}{https://github.com/RubenArjona}.\\

 \begin{appendix}